ElrondCity/ecity-mint-sc/README.md

 - **issueToken**(price: `BigUint`, token_name: `ManagedBuffer`, token_ticker: `ManagedBuffer`)
 - **premint**(amount: `BigUint`, to: `ManagedAddress`)
   Premints the given quantity of the token and sends it to the given address.
 This also starts the vesting schedule.
 The endpoint can only be called once.
+- **lockRouter**()
+  Locks the current router address so that it cannot be changed anymore.
+Can only be used once and is irreversible.
+This is a safety measure for real trustlessness from the community.